Projects per year

-Dr Aristea Fotopoulou's research focuses on social transformations that relate to digital media and data-driven technologies (e.g. self-tracking, wearables, big data, AI).
+Dr Aristea Fotopoulou is a UKRI Innovation Fellow/AHRC Leadership Fellow whose research focuses on social transformations that relate to digital media and data-driven technologies (e.g. self-tracking, wearables, big data, AI).

-She is Principal Lecturer (Associate Professor) in Media and Communications in the School of Media, University of Brighton, and Course Leader of the MA Digital Media, Culture and Society.
+She is Principal Lecturer (Associate Professor) in Media and Communications in the School of Media, University of Brighton, and Postgraduate Research Coordinator (Director of Doctoral Studies) of the School of Media.
+Between 2016-2019 she was Course Leader of the MA Digital Media, Culture and Society.

-She served as Chair of the Digital Culture & Communication Section of the European Communication Research and Education Association (ECREA) (2016-2018).
+Between 2016-18 she served as Chair of the Digital Culture & Communication Section of the European Communication Research and Education Association (ECREA).

-Her research about wearable sensors and about the Quantified Self in San Francisco were published recently in the online platform Open Democracy and in Health Sociology Review.
+Her research about wearable sensors and about the Quantified Self in San Francisco has been published recently in the online platform Open Democracy and in Health Sociology Review.
 Aristea has edited a special issue in digital media praxis for Ada: Journal of Gender, Technology and New Media, (Issue 5, June 2014, with Alex Juhasz & Kate O'Riordan).
-She serves as Chair of the Digital Culture and Communication Section of European Communication Research and Education Association (ECREA)since 11/2016 and served as Vice Chair (2014-2016) and as Early-career scholar representative (YECREA) of the section between 2012-2014.
+She served as Chair of the Digital Culture and Communication Section of European Communication Research and Education Association (ECREA) (2016-18), as Vice Chair (2014-2016) and as Early-career scholar representative (YECREA) of the section between 2012-2014.

-Her first research monograph "Feminist Activism and Digital Networks: Between Empowerment and Vulnerability” was published in 2017 by Palgrave Macmillan.
+"Feminist Activism and Digital Networks: Between Empowerment and Vulnerability” (2017, Palgrave Macmillan)

 This book sheds new light on the way that, in the last decade, digital technologies have become inextricably linked to culture, economy and politics and how they have transformed feminist and queer activism.
 This exciting text critically analyses the contradictions, tensions and often-paradoxical aspects that characterize such politics, both in relation to identity and to activist practice.
 Aristea Fotopoulou examines how activists make claims about rights online, and how they negotiate access, connectivity, openness and visibility in digital networks.
 Through a triple focus on embodied media practices, labour and imaginaries, and across the themes of bodily autonomy, pornography, reproduction, and queer social life, she advocates a move away from understandings of digital media technologies as intrinsically exploitative or empowering.
 By reinstating the media as constant material agents in the process of politicization, Fotopoulou creates a powerful text that appeals to students and scholars of digital media, gender and sexuality, and readers interested in the role of media technologies in activism.